The terms and conditions for Training Grants (PDF 255KB) can be found on the RCUK website.

 - Students from EU countries other than the UK are generally eligible for a fees-only award.
 To be eligible for a fees-only award, a student must be ordinarily resident in a member state of the EU, in the same way as UK students must be ordinarily resident in the UK.

-Note: These eligibility criteria are based on the Education (Fees and Awards) Regulations 1997 and subsequent amendments, covering England, Northern Ireland, Scotland and Wales.
+Note: These eligibility criteria are based on the Education (Fees and Awards) (England) Regulations 2007 and subsequent amendments.

 Limited relaxation of student eligibility requirements